‘A Horrible Situation’: Housing Advocates Say Virginia Policy Leaves People In Hotels At Risk Of Homelessness

 Before the pandemic, money was already tight for Page.

 She worked at a senior residential center, and she and her three children were living at a Studios & Suites 4 Less hotel in Chesapeake.
-It was affordable.
-She was saving for a new apartment.
+It was affordable and she was saving for a new apartment.

 "But then as the coronavirus started, it became harder for me to be able to pay the room because I was laid off," she said.

-Page has since been bouncing around hotels, trying to find the cheapest one.
+Page has since been bouncing around hotels and motels, trying to find the cheapest one.
 She’s receiving unemployment, but it’s barely enough to pay for food, her phone bill and a place to sleep.
 Page can’t stay with family members because they don’t have space for her and her kids.

 She’s currently struggling to pay for a room at an InTown Suites Extended Stay in Chesapeake.
 Because she doesn’t meet the 90-day threshold, the hotel can lock her out soon after she misses a payment.
 She said she thinks about becoming homeless everyday.